 Richie Hawley is a versatile and critically acclaimed artist who ranks among the most distinguished clarinetists of his generation.
 Mr. Hawley was appointed Principal Clarinet of the Cincinnati Symphony Orchestra in 1994 at the age of 23, two years after graduating from the Curtis Institute of Music.
 He has since enjoyed a rewarding and multifaceted career as an orchestral clarinetist, recitalist, chamber musician, teacher and clinician.
 From 1994-2011, as the Principal Clarinet of the CSO, he impressed audiences around the world with a wide-ranging talent that blended virtuosity and the velvety, sonorous tone that has become his trademark.
 The Cincinnati Enquirer has praised him for the "seamless flowing tone so many clarinetists long for and few can achieve.”
 Many of the 60+ recordings by the CSO and Cincinnati Pops during his tenure have featured major solos of the clarinet repertoire.
 American Record Guide hailed Hawley's "gorgeous" clarinet solo in the CSO's Rachmaninoff Symphony No. 2 as "the crowning achievement" of the recording by Maestro Jesus Lopez-Cobos.

-In 2011, Mr. Hawley left the Cincinnati Symphony Orchestra to become the Professor of Clarinet at Rice University's Shepherd School of Music.
+In 2011, Mr. Hawley retired from the Cincinnati Symphony Orchestra and moved to Houston, Texas to become the Professor of Clarinet at Rice University's Shepherd School of Music.
 During the summer season, he serves as the teaching and performing clarinet artist at the Music Academy of the West in Santa Barbara, one of the premiere summer festivals for exceptionally talented musicians.
 Mr. Hawley appears on stages around the world regularly as a chamber musician and recitalist, including performances with his new group, the Rogue Ensemble.
 He made his debut at the Marlboro Music Festival in 1999 and toured with the legendary “Musicians from Marlboro” for the 50th anniversary performance at Carnegie Hall.

 Mr. Hawley began his clarinet studies with Yehuda Gilad at the Colburn School of Performing Arts at age 9.
 He made his orchestral solo debut at 13, performing with the Los Angeles Philharmonic as the winner of its student stars competition.
 At 14 he performed on one of the New York Philharmonic's young person's subscription concerts as a winner of the Philharmonic's national talent search competition.
 While a student of Donald Montanaro at the Curtis Institute of Music, Mr. Hawley appeared as a soloist with the Philadelphia Orchestra.